marko-js/marko/.changeset/small-donuts-sip.md

 ---

 Reduce script parsing restrictions added by Babel.
-This was causing Babel to error when parsing partion scripts.
+This was causing Babel to error when parsing partial scripts.

 ```marko
 static const x = 1;